 An important responsibility of any employer is to deduct taxes from their employee’s pay and remit this to the government.
 It is the responsibility of the employee to ensure the amount their employer is deducting is the appropriate amount.
 The process of managing payroll can be confusing at times and difficult to navigate.
 In this article, we will review the main types of payroll taxes so that you can understand what they are and why they are needed.

-Before we get started it is worth pointing out that according to the IRS an individual who is performing services for a company can be classified as either an employee or an independent contractor.
+Before we get started it is worth pointing out that, according to the IRS, an individual who is performing services for a company can be classified as either an employee or an independent contractor.
 If a worker is deemed an employee the business is responsible for deducting payroll taxes and remitting them to the government.
 The business is also responsible for paying certain taxes based on their employee’s pay.
 If a worker is deemed an independent contractor, the business is not responsible for deducting and remitting taxes.
 The actual independent contractor is responsible.

-To know if a worker performing services for you is an employee or independent contractor the IRS created three guidelines that revolve around the degree of control you have on the worker and the amount of independence the worker has.
+To know if a worker performing services for you is an employee or independent contractor the IRS created three guidelines that revolve around the degree of control you have over the worker and the amount of independence the worker has.
 Here are the three guidelines (according to the IRS):

 Behavioral: Does the company control or have the right to control what the worker does and how the worker does his or her job?